TomaszGolaszewski/Tomasz_Empire_20022/README.md

 * Units in the squad are now deployed on a spiral grid (offset between units is defined by the largest unit);
 * Units in the squad are moving together (speed is defined by the slowest unit);
 * Added priority of selection: air > land > navy.

-v0.9.9 - 15.01.2023

-* New animation for units when stopped and dead;
-* New sprites for naval units.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">